vimpostor/quickcurver/doc/NETWORK.md

 * Allowed users as uint8_t
 * index of collector as int (if spawned, this must be -1)

+### Ping packet from client

+The client sends the current time.

 ### Settings from server

 The server sends the following data:

 * Game dimension as QPoint

+### Pong packet from client

+The server sends the current time as received from the corresponding Ping packet.